 The group was founded in 1985 as a response to the increasing loss of traditional farm buildings from our landscape.
-It developed with help from Dr Roy Brigden at Reading University and others including Nigel Harvey.
+It developed with help from Dr Roy Brigden of the Museum of Rural Life at Reading University and others including Nigel Harvey who was the Group's first Chairman and later Honorary President.

 Its principal aims are to encourage understanding of all parts of historic farmsteads, including their related equipment, and what they tell us about agriculture, building techniques and rural communities in the past in Britain; and with the object of promoting their conservation and the continued use of the farmsteads as a whole in the future, in recognition of their intrinsic historic importance, as well as their contribution to the distinctive character of the local landscape.